 Try small, frequent meals.

-Your Agrace team wants to know how fatigue is affecting you.
-Talk to us about your worries, and contact us if:
+Agrace Hospice Care patients, your care team wants to know how fatigue is affecting you.
+Talk to us about your worries, and contact us if you have these concerns:

 Fatigue makes it hard to do or enjoy things that are important to you.